 Lizi completed her BSc (Hons) in biological sciences at the University of the West of England focusing on genetics and regenerative medicine.
 She has just completed the MSc in Genomic Medicine in Imperial College, London, with distinction.

 She began her clinical career as a genetic technologist at Hammersmith hospital’s cytogenetics lab assisting in the diagnosis of haematological malignancies and solid tumours, becoming experienced in cytogenetic techniques such as FISH and karyotyping.

-Lizi Joined the team at the Royal Brompton in January 2017.
-Her main role is performing the molecular techniques in the laboratory such as; the library preparations for next-generation sequencing, Sanger sequencing preparation and analysis as well as supporting the general running of the laboratory.
+Lizi Joined the team at Royal Brompton in January 2017.
+Her main role is performing the molecular techniques, such as library preparations for next-generation sequencing, Sanger sequencing, MLPA and ddPCR and analysis for cascade testing, as well as drafting diagnostic reports and supporting the general running of the laboratory.

-In January 2019, Charlie joined the team as a junior genetic technologist, with her main responsibilities including the processing of clinical samples and the extraction of DNA, supporting the workflow for Sanger and next generation sequencing.
+In January 2019, Charlie joined the team as a junior genetic technologist, with her main responsibilities including the processing of clinical samples and the extraction of DNA, Sanger sequencing and supporting the workflow for next generation sequencing.
 Charlie also undertakes the PowerPlex 16HS Assay and cystic fibrosis common variant analysis.

 Clinical genetics and genomics laboratory

 Ground floor (level 2), Sydney wing, Royal Brompton Hospital, Sydney Street, London, SW3 6NP